-Winter travel can be daunting.
+Winter travel in Oregon can be daunting.
 There are holidays and family gatherings to consider.
 Roads in farther-flung regions become impassable, making true wilderness adventures more of a challenge.
-But just because snow might be falling and dusk may come earlier day after day, that doesn’t mean you can’t find a spot for a relaxing winter getaway.
+But just because snow might be falling and dusk may come earlier day after day, that doesn’t mean you can’t find a spot for relaxing winter getaways.
 Here are our picks for some of the best spots to escape for a winter warmer.

-Oregon Winter Getaway Number 1: Running Y Resort
+Oregon Winter Getaways Number 1: Running Y Resort

 This eighty-two-room lodge on the outskirts of Klamath Falls has all the trappings of Oregon’s beauty—lake views with the looming Cascade peaks.
 There’s an ice rink at the entrance to the resort, and it’s the perfect jumping-off point for a snowy adventure at Crater Lake, which is just fifty minutes away.